stackotter/stackotter-website/src/blog/baby-joseph-writeups.md

     print(open('./flag.txt', 'r').read())
 ```

 I assumed that `buf1` and `buf2` were both allocated on the heap (and likely one after another). `gets` gives us a trivial buffer overflow, so we can overflow from `buf1` to `buf2`.
 In libc each heap allocation has 16 bytes of metadata before it, so we have to overflow 512 bytes of `buf1`, then 16 bytes for the header of `buf2`, and then we can write `DUCTF` to the userdata portion of the `buf2` allocation.
-This lands `DUCTF` write at the start of `buf2`.
-Now that I'm writing this down I've realised that we get the flag as long as `DUCTF` is anywhere in `buf2`, so I could've overshot for safety, but it felt good lining it up nicely.
+This lands `DUCTF` right at the start of `buf2`.
+Now that I'm writing this down I've realised that we get the flag as long as `DUCTF` is anywhere in `buf2`, so I could've overshot for safety, but lining it up nicely felt pro.

 ```py
 from pwn import process